iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Eigen Decomposition/Eigen Decomposition Foundations.md

         B & YA\widetilde{X}
         \\
         \mathbf{0} & \widetilde{Y}A\widetilde{X}
-    \end{bmatrix}
+    \end{bmatrix}.
 \end{aligned}
 $$

-Observe that, the block triangular matrix contains all the eigenvalues of the block matrix $B$.
-Take this claim for granted, and it's also not hard to chech that this is true.
+Observe that, the block triangular matrix contains all the eigenvalues of the block matrix $B$ by the previous lemma about eigenvalues of block triangular matrices.

----
-### **Importance of the Idea**
+**Remarks**

 Notice that, $X$ can be some kind of generalized Eigenspaces, or the kyrlov subspace with grade $m$.
-In the case of Jordan form, the matrix $B$ is the jordan block, and the matrix $X$ is the eigen matrix.
+In the case of Jordan form, the matrix $B$ is the Jordan block, and the matrix $X$ is the eigen matrix.

 ---
 ### **Schur Decomposition**